juliankrieger/juliankrieger.dev-v3/data/posts/cysec-rumble-serial-wasm.md

 This yields a lot of serial keys.
 Upon entering any 1 of our choosing, we get the key and complete the challenge!

 Turns out, this challenge could've been solved even better: Take a look at our string dump again.
 Notice something at the very bottom?
-If you think you got it, click the summary below.
+If you think you got it, open the solution below.

 <details>
   <summary>Solution</summary>